Usman Shehu Bawa: Political career

 Bawa is a member of the leading opposition party All Progressives Congress (APC).
 He started his political career in the All Nigeria Peoples Party (ANPP) where he previously ran for the House of Representatives to represent Kaduna North Federal Constituency.
 He later joined former Head of State and leading opposition figure, General Muhammadu Buhari to form a new political party - the Congress for Progressive Change (CPC).
 It was on that platform that he successfully ran and won a seat at the lower chamber of the National Assembly in the 2011 general elections.

 Committee appointments

 Bawa was appointed as deputy chairman, House of Representatives Committee on Communications.
 The committee has oversight responsibility for the Federal Ministry of Communications Technology and its subsidiary agencies including the Nigerian Communications Commission and Nigerian Postal Service.

 During the time he was acting Chairman of the Communications Committee in 2011, Bawa chaired the subcommittee that was set up to investigate the SIM Card Registration exercise superintended by the NCC.
-Usman is also member in the some other committees including Diaspora, Navy Banking & Currency, Gas Resources, Electoral Matters, Health, Legislative Compliance, and Solid Minerals Development.
+Usman has also been a member of several other committees, including Diaspora, Navy Banking & Currency, Gas Resources, Electoral Matters, Health, Legislative Compliance, and Solid Minerals Development.